deachne/WL8-Indicator-Builder/PROJECT.md

 ## Current Status
 - Homepage with all sections implemented
-- Basic navigation and routing set up
+- Documentation browser with search functionality
+- AI assistant integrated with documentation, builder, and Q&A pages
+- Mock RAG system implemented for document retrieval
-- Placeholder pages for Documentation, Indicator Builder, and Q&A
+- API endpoints for querying and suggestions
-- GitHub repository initialized and code pushed

 ## Next Steps
-1. Implement the documentation browser functionality
-2. Set up the Monaco editor for the indicator builder
+1. Implement Monaco editor for the indicator builder
-3. Integrate TradingView charts for visualization
+2. Integrate TradingView charts for visualization
-4. Develop the RAG system for AI assistance
+3. Enhance the RAG system with ChromaDB for better document vectorization
-5. Implement the Q&A platform functionality
+4. Add code generation capabilities to the AI assistant
+5. Implement user authentication for saving and sharing indicators

 ## Notes
 - The WL8 documentation is available in the GitHub repository at https://github.com/deachne/WL8-pkm
 - The documentation includes 75 API reference files and 27 framework files
 - The design follows a blue/teal color scheme for a professional look
+- The mock RAG system can be replaced with ChromaDB in the future for better document vectorization
+- The AI assistant currently uses a simple retrieval mechanism but can be enhanced with more advanced techniques

+## RAG System Implementation
+The current RAG system implementation uses a mock approach that leverages the existing search functionality.
+This provides immediate functionality while allowing for future enhancements.
+Key components include:

+1. **Document Retrieval**: Uses the existing search function to find relevant documentation based on user queries
+2. **AI Assistant**: Provides contextual responses based on retrieved documentation
+3. **Suggestions**: Offers related documentation based on the current context

+Future enhancements to the RAG system could include:
+- Replacing the mock implementation with ChromaDB for better document vectorization
+- Adding support for more advanced retrieval techniques
+- Implementing code generation capabilities based on documentation context
+- Enhancing the AI assistant with more domain-specific knowledge